PedroMD/scd-16-09/README.md

 All relevant configuration (listening ports, DB connection, etc.) can be found in the config folder.
 F

-or instance, if you do not want to clean the Database once the unit-testing is done (which can also be used to generate random data), set `testing.cleanDB` to `false`.
-This is useful if you just want to use the unit-testing for scaffolding purposes.
+or instance, if you do not want to clean the Database once the unit testing is done (which can also be used to generate random data), set `testing.cleanDB` to `false`.
+This is useful if you just want to use the unit testing for scaffolding purposes.
 Just make sure you remove all hooks preventing you to delete the protected services (check [NOTES](#notes)), or just do it via the mongo shell.

 ## Getting Started